gucio321/GCDAlgs/README.md

 ## Description

-This repository contains euclides alghoritms written in certain programming languages.
+This repository contains implementations of euclides alghoritm written in certain programming languages.
 I hope, it will help people learning programming (including myself) to understand this simple alghoritm.